 What we would all like to know: can we as individuals do simple things, without looking like eccentrics or dorks, that will help us reign in our appetite for calories?
 It’s a question that’s especially timely with holiday feasts surrounding us late in the year.

-One of the stories below may give you additional ideas.
+Here’s a bonus – a few personal stories!
+One of them may give you additional ideas.

 Personal Story #1